emmt/Xlib.jl/README.md

 an interface to the [X11 library](https://en.wikipedia.org/wiki/Xlib) (as a client).
 The objective is to provide a low-level but complete interface.
 A higher level interface could be build on top of this low-level version.
-The package is far from complete: all constants and all structures are covered and only some functions have been wrapped (and tested).
+The package is far from complete: all constants and all structures are covered but only some functions have been wrapped (and tested).